Tallán language

-Tallán, or Atalán, is an extinct and poorly attested language of the Piura Region of Peru.
+Tallán is an extinct and poorly attested language of the Piura Region of Peru.
 It is too poorly known to be definitively classified.
-See Sek languages for a possible connection to neighboring Sechura.
+It may have a possible connection to neighboring Sechura, termed the Sechura–Catacao languages.
 In Glottolog and in Jolkesky (2016), the two attested Catacaoan languages, Catacao and Colán, are listed as dialects of Tallán.

 Dialects

 Mason (1950) lists Apichiquí, Cancebí, Charapoto, Pichote, Pichoasac, Pichunsi, Manabí, Jarahusa, and Jipijapa as dialects of Atalán.
 Rivet (1924) lists Manta, Huancavilca, Puna, and Tumbez within an Atalán family.

+Loukotka (1968) makes reference both to Tallán and the Catacaoan language family, treating Tallán as related to Sechura but Catacaoan as a distinct family.
+He lists the following three languages: